flindersuni/DeepThoughtHPC-docs/docs/source/software/ansys.rst

     - Any reference file(s) (eg, a .db file)

 Ensure that the paths to anything in the script file reflect where it lives on the HPC, not your local machine.
-When running with the ``-dis`` option, you must use a distributed filesystem like /scratch (or /cluster, when available) as all nodes will need to the the files, and /local is *not* visible between individual nodes.
+When running with the ``-dis`` option, you must use a distributed filesystem like /scratch or /cluster, as all nodes will need to the the files, and /local is *not* visible between individual nodes.
 Below are some example command-line examples to get you started.

 Replace all <OPTIONS> to suit your requirements.
 You can omit the > PATH_TO_OUTPUT_FILE, and SLURM will capture the ANSYS output and write it to your ``#SBATCH --output=/path/to/file.out``.